 The worst case scenario is to hear your client say: “I don’t like it”.Tweet this

 To be able to know WHAT they really want, you need to understand WHY behind your customers’ expectations.
-A good feedback should result in a change your customers can see.
+Good feedback should result in a change your customers can see.
 Although it may seem that getting there is a long and bumpy road, there is a system that actually works.

 Ask the right questions

 Think about the way journalists do interviews.
-They ask what they need Ask your customer's more actionable open questions that will help you get to the core of the problem.
-Also, when creating a list of questions, keep in mind that different customers will be using your product or service in a different way, and your questions should account for that.
+They ask what they need.
+Ask your customer's more actionable open questions that will help you get to the core of the problem.
+Also, when creating a list of questions, keep in mind that different customers will be using your product or service differently, and your questions should account for that.